brianmtreese/briantree.se/_posts/2024/08/2024-08-01-create-signals-from-other-signals-with-the-computed-function.md

 ---
 layout: post
-title: "Can You Create a Signal From Another Signal?
-You Bet You Can!"
+title: "Can You Create a Signal From Another Signal?"
 date: "2024-08-01"
 video_id: "GSkDLJG3104"
 categories: